 What is Telehealth Occupational Therapy?

-Telehealth occupational therapy refers to providing occupational therapy services provided remotely using telecommunications technology.
+Telehealth Occupational Therapy involves providing occupational therapy services remotely using telecommunications technology.
 It allows occupational therapists to provide therapy sessions, assessments, consultations, and education to clients virtually, eliminating the need for in-person services.
 Through telehealth, occupational therapists can interact with their clients via video conferencing, audio calls, messaging platforms, and other digital tools.

 Advantages of Telehealth Occupational Therapy

-Telehealth occupational therapy offers a range of advantages that benefit both clients and therapists.
-Let's explore some of these advantages:
+Telehealth Occupational Therapy offers a range of advantages that benefit both patients and occupational therapy practitioners.
+Here are some of these advantages:

 Increased accessibility